Online Counseling & Telehealth FAQS

 We’ll adjust as needed when or if technology glitches occur.
 Seems lame, but it’s the truth.
 And adjusting as needed might mean changing platforms, using phones while the video is on and the audio is off on the computer, shifting to phones entirely with no video, or (worst case scenario) rescheduling the session.
 Truth be told, it doesn’t typically get so bad that we have to reschedule a session, but that’s always a possibility and we’d prefer to mention it here.
 Also, once we’re in the swing of things with this, glitches usually take place less frequently.

-*We’d also recommend giving it more than one session to see how it goes.
-We generally recommend three sessions for you and your clinician to really find your groove, and that holds true for telehealth work, as well.
-If you’re unsure about it even after that, then please let us know and we’ll try our best to help you get what you need!
+*We almost always recommend giving it about three sessions to see how you feel.
+We find that it typically takes about three sessions for you and your clinician to find a groove, and that holds true for telehealth work, as well.
+If you’re unsure about it even after that, then let us know asap and we’ll try our best to help you get what you need!

 How do I make sure my session goes as well as possible?